fll-pigeons/gamechangers/docs/hardware.md

 # Update
 * giving up on bluetooth - wasted too much time reconnecting the ev3 brick, even with new batteries.
-Likely because we are using an older laptop (HP Elitebook 8460p)/  Purchased a WIFI dongle (Edimax N150) - works like a charm.
+Likely because we are using an older laptop (HP Elitebook 8460p).
+Purchased a WIFI dongle (Edimax N150 - WiFi Nano USB Adapter) - works like a charm.
 Will monitor battery usage - read some posts stating that it uses way more battery than Bluetooth...

 ## Bluetooth - Win10 -> Ev3